Simulation-Software-Engineering/Lecture-Material/00_organization/course_intro_slides.md

 ## Chapters

-1. Organization and Introduction to RSE
-2. Version Control
+1. Version Control
-3. Virtualization and Containerization
+2. Virtualization and Containers
-4. Building and Packaging
+3. Building and Packaging
-5. Documentation
+4. Documentation
-6. Testing and Continuous Integration
+5. Testing and Continuous Integration
-7. Legal, Archiving, Community, and More
+6. Miscellaneous

 ---

 ## The Challenge

-1. Pick a large-scale open-source simulation software (FEniCS, PETSc, SU2, TRILINOS, ...) (till **Oct 28**, evening)
+1. Pick a large-scale open-source simulation software (FEniCS, PETSc, SU2, TRILINOS, ...) (till **Oct 27**, evening)
-2. Present the software: how you got it, what are main features, some tutorials you did, ... (**Nov 11**)
+2. Present the software: how you got it, what are main features, some tutorials you did, ... (**Nov 10**)
 3. Present *"RSE infrastructure"* of the software: Which CI / documentation / building / git workflow ... does it use?
-How do contributions work? (**Dec 16**)
+How do contributions work? (**Dec 15**)
 4. Contribute something small (but not trivial) to the software (*"good first issue"*).
 Run through complete contribution cycle (issue, discussion, PR, review, merge).
 Present what you did.
-Examples: feature, tutorial, documentation, support of new packaging tool, bugfix, ... (**Feb 10**)
+Examples: feature, tutorial, documentation, support of new packaging tool, bugfix, ... (**Feb 9**)

 ---